vmasc-capabilities-lab/Cube_Docs/README.rst

-AWS CCOE Documentation
+Datacube.Online
 =======================================

-This is the repisotry for the AWS CCOE Documenation.
+This is the repisotry for the Virginia Open Datacube Research Implementation.

-It is currently being hosted by `Read the Docs <https://readthedocs.org>`_ at `https://aws-ccoe-wesbite.readthedocs.io/en/latest/? <https://aws-ccoe-wesbite.readthedocs.io/en/latest/?>`_
+It is currently being hosted by `Read the Docs` at `https://docs.datacube.online <https://aws-ccoe-wesbite.readthedocs.io/en/latest/?>`_

-Any questions, feel free to email Brandon at bfeldhau@odu.edu
+Any questions, feel free to email Alex Nielsen at anielsen@odu.edu